How to Improve Your Listening Skills?

 - Demonstrating concern and establishing rapport

 Create a mental model of the information, whether it be a picture or an arrangement of abstract concepts.
 Listen to keywords and phrases and do not rehearse what you are going to say after the speaker is done talking.
-Think about what the other person is saying and not what you should respond with.
+Think about what the other person is saying rather than what you are going to respond with.
 It is difficult to think of what you are going to say while also listening to the speaker.
 Be attentive and relaxed – don’t get distracted by your own thoughts and feelings.

 The Importance of Listening

-Effective listening is a skill that is frequently undermined in our society.
+Effective listening is a skill that is frequently undervalued in our society.
 Good communication skills require both effective speaking and listening.
-By being an attentive listener, a better understanding of things happening around you and increased productivity can be attained.
+By being an attentive listener, you can understand more and improve relationships.

 Make sure to:

-- Maintain eye contact and face the speaker to give him/her your attention
+- Maintain eye contact and face the speaker to give them your attention

 Other soft-skills resources

 Thank you for reading CFI’s guide to listening skills.
-To learn more and help advance your career, we recommend the following resources:
+To learn more and help advance your career, we recommend the following free CFI resources: